 The annual performance bonus, which as stated earlier, can be awarded to all Bank staff, is linked to the achievement of the annual performance target as determined by the Board of Directors for every financial year and manifested in the Bank's budgets as approved by the Board.
 The annual bonus pool is determined upon the achievement of the Bank's performance target, following which the annual performance bonus for each Bank employee can be awarded and paid out.
 Apart from the Bank's performance in general (which determines the size of the annual bonus pool), the performance of each employee and the department of which that employee forms part, also play a role in setting the annual performance bonus.
-The bonus payable to each employee is limited in size and complexity and is subject to a maximum limit, expressed as a coefficient of the monthly salary and which cannot exceed 200% of an employee's monthly salary.
+The bonus payable to each employee is limited in size and complexity and is subject to a maximum limit, expressed as a coefficient of the monthly salary.